aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ## Conclusion

-This repository presented an end-to-end workflow of training a Siamese Neural Network with PyTorch and fast.ai, followed by its deployment with TorchServe eager mode on Amazon SageMaker Endpoint.
+This repository presented an end-to-end workflow of training a Twin Neural Network with PyTorch and fast.ai, followed by its deployment with TorchServe eager mode on Amazon SageMaker Endpoint.
 You can use this repository as a template to develop and deploy your own deep learning solutions.
 This approach eliminates the self-maintaining effort to build and manage a customised inference server, which helps to speed up the process from training a cutting-edge deep learning model to its online application in real-world at scale.

 ## Reference